Davis24/XtoLevel/README.md

 ## To Do

-* Add saving of averages -- used to make them more accurate over time
 * Check if the saved averages need to be per characters
 * Include icons for each of these instead of the full name
-* Recaculate timer at level
 * Include /help menu
 * Refactor the code: better variables names and documentation